cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpexpand.md

 To begin the redistribution phase, run `gpexpand` with no options or with the `-d` (duration), `-e` (end time), or `-i` options.
 If you specify an end time or duration, then the utility redistributes tables in the expansion schema until the specified end time or duration is reached.
 If you specify `-i` or no options, then the utility redistribution phase continues until all tables in the expansion schema are reorganized.
 Each table is reorganized using `ALTER TABLE` commands to rebalance the tables across new segments, and to set tables to their original distribution policy.
 If `gpexpand` completes the reorganization of all tables, it displays a success message and ends.

 > **Note** This utility uses secure shell (SSH) connections between systems to perform its tasks.
-In large Greenplum Database deployments, cloud deployments, or deployments with a large number of segments per host, this utility may exceed the host's maximum threshold for unauthenticated connections.
+In large Cloudberry Database deployments, cloud deployments, or deployments with a large number of segments per host, this utility may exceed the host's maximum threshold for unauthenticated connections.
 Consider updating the SSH `MaxStartups` and `MaxSessions` configuration parameters to increase this threshold.
 For more information about SSH configuration options, refer to the SSH documentation for your Linux distribution.

 ## Options